The Festival State comes alive again. It’s that time of the year.

 I am not going into details on some of the best events and shows as it will spoil the surprise.

 Though here is a bit of trivia.
 The Royal Crochet Show is now big.
-The founders went to the same school as my kids and they are proud of their peers.
+The founders went to the same school as my kids and my kids are proud of their peers.
 I have seen these kids grow.
 And I too am proud of them.
+What entrepreneurial and creative lot.

-Keep 2 weeks aside of your annual holidays and come over for Mad March.
+Keep 2 weeks aside of your annual holidays and come to Adelaide for Mad March.
 Make it at least a one time trip and experience where culture and arts explodes.
-Become the Bohemian for 2 weeks.
+Become a Bohemian for 2 weeks.

 To feel the vibe, bring along 2 different types of clothes.